ReflectsLight/quran-json/README.md

    ...>        verses.content FROM verses
    ...> INNER JOIN qurans ON qurans.id = verses.quran_id
    ...> INNER JOIN chapters ON chapters.id = verses.chapter_id
-   ...> WHERE qurans.locale = 'en' AND
+   ...> WHERE qurans.locale = "en" AND
-   ...>       verses.content LIKE '%reflected light%';
+   ...>       verses.content LIKE "%reflected light%";
 locale  chapter  verse  content
 ------  -------  -----  ------------------------------------------------------------
 en      10       5      He is the One Who made the sun a radiant source and the moon